The Wayans Bros.

 The Wayans Bros. is an American sitcom television series that aired on The WB from January 11, 1995, to May 20, 1999.
 The series starred real life brothers Shawn and Marlon Wayans, comedian John Witherspoon, and Anna Maria Horsford (season 2 onward).

 Premise

 Shawn and Marlon Williams (Shawn Wayans and Marlon Wayans) are brothers who live in an apartment on 117th Street in Harlem.
 Shawn owns a local newsstand, where he and his brother Marlon work on a daily basis.
-Their father, John "Pops" Williams (John Witherspoon), owns a diner called Pops' Joint, where Marlon once worked (during season 1).
+Their father, John "Pops" Williams (John Witherspoon), owns a diner called Pop’s Diner (Pops' Joint (Season 1) where Marlon once worked (during season 1).
 Formerly located in Harlem, the restaurant was later moved downtown into the fictional Neidermeyer Building, in Rockefeller Center, where Shawn's newsstand is located and Dee Baxter (Anna Maria Horsford (onwards from Season 2)) works as a security guard.